-Students are involved in the School Production as either cast, extra or band member.
-This is a time to develop creativity and confidence as they create and re-create dramatic performances.
-As well as a time to learn new dance/movement routines through choreographic devices.
+Students are involved in the School Production as either cast, extra or band members.
+This is a time to develop creativity and confidence as they create and re-create dramatic performances, as well as a time to learn new dance/movement routines through choreographic devices.

-Students who are learning at a sufficient pace and are committed to after school rehearsals may also wish to join the annual Music Tour to Tasmania.
+Finally, those students who are learning at a sufficient pace and are committed to after-school rehearsals may also wish to join the Senior Band and attend the Music Tour and other performance opportunities.